neondatabase/website/content/docs/reference/compatibility.md

 ## Database encoding

 Neon does not currently support changing the database encoding.
 This feature will become available when we add support for creating databases using SQL, which is on our roadmap.
-Currently, database creation is supported only in the Neon Console.
+Currently, creating a database is supported only in the Neon Console.
 See [Manage databases](/docs/manage/databases).

-This is something we are actively working on, and it should be available sometime in June.

 ## Need help?